 Other popular coworking software solutions we haven't tried:

 Part 2 of 2 - In the next installment of this post, I'll detail what software tPC actually uses and why we decided to build a custom application for the management of our workspace.
 The benefit of the piecemeal approach is that each solution is really good at doing exactly the task it was designed for.
 The downside is that it makes training and process building a huge pain, as we have to show every new trainee each piece of software, manage logins etc. We're working toward building a custom portal on top of these solutions that ties the workflows together more intuitively.

 Door Control - RFID readers + key deposits

 Membership Management - Stripe + Proprietary App

 CRM - Streak for GMail. (awesome)

-To-do - Google tasks, Google Calendar.
+To-do - Google tasks, Google Calendar, Trello for projects.
 We're also working on a dynamic task list feature for our staff portal.